adrien-fichet/versions-watch/README.md

 ### How to add a new version
 1. Add a new SimpleVersionParserConfiguration to src/main/java/main/Conf.java OR add a new VersionParser implementation in src/main/java/parsers
-2. Add a new version parser test in src/test/java/parsers
+2. Add a new version parser test in src/test/java/parsers (based on a local test file instead of a remote website)
 3. Setup a new Route in src/main/java/main/Main.java
 4. Add a new version parser image in src/main/resources/static_files/im
 5. Add a new item to the 'versions' variable in src/main/resources/static_files/load_versions.js, in the